Deep Love: Pao no Monogatari

 This story arc is told from the perspective of Pao, Ayu's dog.
 After experiencing neglect and abandonment from his owners, Pao watches his mother slowly starve to death.
 He's separated from his siblings and wanders around the city, gaining further abuse from various people.

 Host

 Host picks up Yoshiyuki's story, as he continues to try to survive after Ayu's passing.
 He's emotionally unstable and is willing to do anything to kill the pain, including working at a host bar and becoming a prostitute.

 Reina no Unmei

 After she's raped in a karaoke bar, Reina becomes pregnant and decides to carry the baby to term.
 She has a baby girl, who Reina names Ayu after her now-deceased friend.
 As time passes Reina falls in love with a boy and decides to confess that she's a single mother, only for him to promptly break up with her.
-To make matters worse, Ayu takes a tumble down the stairs, necessitating an emergency surgery.
+To make matters worse, Ayu takes a tumble down the stairs, necessitating emergency surgery.
 As a result, Ayu is now blind, which threatens to shatter Reina's happiness forever.